henkmollema/Dommel/README.md

 Dommel.SetColumnNameResolver(new CustomColumnNameResolver());
 ```

-I am working on a version of [Dapper.FluentMap](https://github.com/HenkMollema/Dapper-FluentMap) which implements these interfaces and use the configured mappings.
+The [Dapper.FluentMap.Dommel](https://www.nuget.org/packages/Dapper.FluentMap.Dommel) extension implements these interfaces using the configured mapping.
+Also see: [Dapper.FluentMap](https://github.com/HenkMollema/Dapper-FluentMap#dommel).